Pelvic Floor Therapy Horine, MO

 Behavioral and Lifestyle Modifications

-• Changes to your eating habits
+• Adjustments to your nutrition

 • Liquid regulation

-• Proper posture and safe lifting methods
+• Proper body alignment and lifting techniques

-• Approaches for dealing with constipation
+• Tactics for addressing constipation

-Other pelvic floor therapy techniques may incorporate therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and other alternatives.
+Other pelvic floor therapy techniques may include therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and additional alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Horine, MO